MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 The **RevoScaleR** library is found in all Microsoft R products.
 You can use any R IDE to write R script calling functions in **RevoScaleR**, but the script must run on a computer having Microsoft R.

+**RevoScaleR** runs locally on all platforms and remotely on Hadoop processing frameworks (Spark and MapReduce) and SQL Server.
+On a Hadoop cluster, for functions that execute on parallel architecture, the workload executes on all available cores and nodes.
+This capability translates into high performance computing for predictive and statistical analysis of big data in your cluster.

-**RevoScaleR** is often preloaded into tools that integrate with R Server, which means you can call functions without having to load the library.
+**RevoScaleR** is often preloaded into tools that integrate with R Client and R Server, which means you can call functions without having to load the library.

 If the library is not loaded, you can load **RevoScaleR** from the command line by typing `library(RevoScaleR)`.